Content Marketing, SEO, Small Business Life

 And, it’s important to make sure you find the right class – one from someone who has enough experience in the subject to teach you what’s important.
-If you take a course from someone who doesn’t know much about the subject, you’re going to likely be frustrated and feel like you wasted your money or you’re going to follow their method but not see results because they’re not teaching you what you need to know.
+If you take a course from someone who doesn’t know much about the subject, you’re likely to be frustrated and feel like you wasted your money, or you’re going to follow their method but not see results because they’re not teaching you what you need to know.

-Yes, you’ll pay more to work with a professional than someone who’s just starting out, but they’re going to get your job done the right way.
+Yes, you’ll pay more to work with a professional than someone just starting out, but they’ll get your job done correctly.

-As I mentioned earlier, there are a lot of people without much experience trying to position themselves as experts to make money.
+As I mentioned earlier, many people without much experience are trying to position themselves as experts to make money.
 Even worse is there are people selling courses to help people with no experience start agencies and "make loads of money."
-The worst part – right in the ads they say, “start your SEO agency even if you’re not sure how to rank someone.”
+The worst part – is right in the ads, they say, “start your SEO agency even if you’re not sure how to rank someone.”

 Or how about starting a Facebook Ads Agency even if you suck at Facebook Ads?
 Yes, this is a real email promoting a real program.
 A friend of mine who is a Facebook Ads Expert received this email.
 It's so wrong.

-Here are eight things you can do to determine if the person you’re considering hiring is a true professional marketer who can help your business or not.
-You have to protect yourself and watch out for the fake gurus because they’re everywhere and they’re trying to take your money.
+Here are eight things you can do to determine if the person you’re considering hiring is a true professional marketer who can help your business.
+You have to protect yourself and watch out for the fake gurus because they’re everywhere, and they’re trying to take your money.
 They don’t care if they help you.

 This information will help you find out if someone has only ever had a year’s worth of professional experience or taught music lessons at home for years before declaring themselves a marketing expert and charging people for their advice.
 Both are real examples of people who are selling themselves as online marketing experts right now.

-If you’re considering hiring someone ask for references and then ask very specific questions to those references to see if the person you’re considering hiring can deliver the type of work you need.
-Ask how the project went, was work delivered on time, were there any issues, did they renew and worked with them more than once, and would they hire them again?
+If you’re considering hiring someone, ask for references and then ask specific questions to those references to see if the person you’re considering hiring can deliver the type of work you need.
+Ask how the project went, was work delivered on time, were there any issues, did they renew and worked with them more than once, and whether they would hire them again.

 Who does the actual work for them?
 Some of these scams I’m seeing are set up on the premise that you can start the agency and make money but not do any work – you hire someone off another freelancer site and send everything to them for $5.00 an hour (someone in another country).

-It’s up to you whether or not you want someone to have a college degree, but I think it’s important they have formal education or training in the field.
+It’s up to you whether or not you want someone to have a college degree, but I think they need formal education or training in the field.

 If you’re hiring a marketer, most traditional ones will have gone through a college marketing program or something closely related (communications, business, and journalism are all considered closely related when hiring within the marketing industry).

-If they’re a Digital Marketing specialist, they may not have a degree in Digital Marketing or their specific area such as SEO, Social Media Marketing, Paid Search, or Content Marketing, however, they should have either a college degree in a similar area or specialized training.
+If they’re a Digital Marketing specialist, they may not have a degree in Digital Marketing or their specific areas, such as SEO, Social Media Marketing, Paid Search, or Content Marketing; however, they should have a college degree in a similar area or specialized training.

-There are a number of training programs available through professional digital marketing groups or in some large agencies or companies, people are trained from within, by the more experienced team members.
+There are some training programs available through professional digital marketing groups or in some large agencies or companies; people are trained from within by the more experienced team members.

-Digital Marketing is a new enough field that it’s unlikely you will find someone with much experience in the field and a degree that’s digital-specific.
+Digital Marketing is a new enough field that you will not likely find someone with much experience and a digital-specific degree.

 For example, I have almost 20 years of experience in the field, and my bachelor’s degree is in journalism.
 I have an MBA in Marketing that I earned in 2014, and even that didn’t have a Digital Marketing designation option.

-If you’re looking for an SEO person, they should be mentioning sites like Search Engine Land or Moz.
-If it’s a content person then most likely they’ll mention the Content Marketing Institute, Paid Search folks might mention Social Media Examiner (specific to Facebook Ads) or Search Engine Land or Search Engine Journal and Social Media folks should be following Social Media Examiner.
+If you’re looking for an SEO person, they should mention sites like Search Engine Land or Moz.
+If it’s a content person, then most likely they’ll mention the Content Marketing Institute; paid Search folks might mention Social Media Examiner (specific to Facebook Ads) or Search Engine Land or Search Engine Journal, and Social Media folks should be following Social Media Examiner.

 If you’re not sure how to determine if someone is a pro or a hack, walk through the steps again and look at the information above and make your determination.
 For example, I’ve told you I’m a marketing professional with nearly 20 years of experience in the industry, but I haven't proven anything.
 Now it’s up to you to determine if that’s real or fake.

-You’ll see my Marketing experience goes back to 2000 and I’ve held a series of jobs that had different Marketing/Public Relations/Sales titles at different levels.
+You’ll see my Marketing experience goes back to 2000, and I’ve held various jobs with different Marketing/Public Relations/Sales titles at different levels.

 Then look at the Education section, and you’ll see undergrad (Cronkite School at Arizona State University) and grad school (Grand Canyon University MBA).
 You’ll also find the years of attendance which gives you an indication of the age/amount of experience someone has.
 Let’s not talk about my age.
 I’m still in my 20’s right? ;)

 Finally, check out the Recommendations section on the LinkedIn profile.
 How many people have recommended them?
 When were the recommendations given?
 What does it tell you about the person who made the recommendation?
 Was this person a boss, a colleague, or a client?
 What type of positions do the people who’ve given recommendations hold?
-In my case, you’ll see that I have recommendations from former bosses and co-workers who are management and senior management level individuals themselves.
+In my case, you’ll see that I have recommendations from former bosses and co-workers who are management and senior management-level individuals.

 If you’re considering hiring someone, it may be easier to find some of this information than if you’re considering taking a class.

-If you’re looking to take a course from someone you’ll want to look at their LinkedIn profile and website, not just the sales page that you get when you click on an ad.
+If you’re looking to take a course from someone, you’ll want to look at their LinkedIn profile and website, not just the sales page you get when you click on an ad.

 Beware of the great sales page without a website or LinkedIn profile to back it up.

-Watch out for high-pressure sales tactics – things like “you have to buy now, or you’ll miss out”, “you can only learn this from me”, “you have to do this ONE thing, and your whole business will change” and my favorite, the unrealistic promises “Rank #1 on Google for any keyword” no one can promise you rankings on Google, they don’t control the algorithm.
+Watch out for high-pressure sales tactics – things like “you have to buy now, or you’ll miss out,” “you can only learn this from me,” and “you have to do this ONE thing, and your whole business will change” and my favorite, the unrealistic promises “Rank #1 on Google for any keyword” no one can promise you rankings on Google, they don’t control the algorithm.
 It’s that simple.

 It’s the same way when someone says you’ll get X increase in X days.
 Keyword rank position can't be promised because it's decided by Google, not us.
 Don’t fall victim to the shiny headlines.